FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-02-26-moving-from-systemjs-to-webpack-angular-2.md

   ['/blog/articles/2017/02/26/moving-from-systemjs-to-webpack-angular-2/']
 ---

-In this blogpost I want to show you how you can move from an existing Angular application using systemjs to an application with webpack.
+In this blog post I want to show you how you can move from an existing Angular application using systemjs to an application with webpack.

 Imagine the following application.